 When a cold front has been forecasted for the area where you reside, the weather is going to face several changes.

 These changes include the winds moving from South to the southwest.
-The temperature will also start changing significantly and drop as the cloud starts accumulating.
+The temperature will also change significantly and drop as the cloud accumulates.

 You may also experience periodic showers, easy visibility, and a higher dew point.

 As soon as the cold fronts start passing from your area, you will experience a temperature drop.